Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 Google is smart enough to identify links coming from UGC vs. the actual site owner.
 This acts as a deciding factor when it comes to Google ranking.

 119. Links from 301

-The links from 301 redirects loses a bit of its credibility, when it gets compared to a direct link.
-Matt Cutts, however differs and says that 301 is similar to a direct link.
+The links from 301 redirects lose a bit of its credibility when it gets compared to a direct link.
+Matt Cutts, however, differs and says that 301 is similar to a direct link.

-The pages which support micro formats rank above pages which do not.
+The pages which support micro formats rank above pages that do not.
 This is a direct boost and pages with micro formatting have a higher SERP CTR.

 121. DMOZ Listed

-DMOZ listed sites does get an extra preference from Google, thus helping in SEO ranking.
+DMOZ listed sites do get an extra preference from Google, thus helping in SEO ranking.